American composer, author, and distinguished Bienen School of Music alumnus Ned Rorem ’44, ’77 H died November 18 at age 99.

 — Ned Rorem, in a Northwestern interview

-In January 1977, Rorem visited Northwestern to speak with music students in conjunction with a visit to Chicago to hear the Chicago Symphonic Orchestra’s performance of Air Music.
+In January 1977, Rorem visited Northwestern to speak with music students in conjunction with a visit to Chicago to hear the Chicago Symphony Orchestra’s performance of Air Music.
 Later that year, he returned to Northwestern to receive an honorary Doctor of Fine Arts and deliver the School of Music’s convocation address.
 He made several other visits to Northwestern over the years, including for a performance by the CSO of An American Oratorio in 1986, as special guest of the School’s weekly convocation programming in 1994, and for the School of Music’s centennial celebration in 1995-1996.

 Rorem served as president of the American Academy of Arts and Letters from 2000-2003.
 In 2001 he was named a Chevalier de l’Ordre des Arts et Des Lettres by France for his contribution to the enrichment of the French cultural inheritance.
 In 2003 he was awarded the Gold Medal in Music, for an entire body of work, by the Academy of Arts and Letters; and also received ASCAP’s Lifetime Achievement Award.